silenc3502/micro-frontend-boilerplate/README.md

-# micro-frontend-boilerplate
+# micro-frontend-exercise
-It's for Micro-Frontend Boilerplate
+It's for various exercise of micro frontend